All Episodes

 I think I interviewed you about it at some point.

-Correct me if I'm wrong, Dr. Paul, but T cell antibodies would remain and would have a remembrance of the fact that COVID had already been inside your body, correct?
+But the point is, you have, even if your antibody levels go low, correct me if I'm wrong, Dr. Paul, but T cell antibodies would remain and would have a remembrance of the fact that COVID had already been inside your body, correct?

-Yeah, so far they're not all the studies are showing that you have a memory response.
+Yeah, so far they're not, all the studies are showing that you have a memory response.

 Antibodies peak for a few months, and everybody's antibodies will go down.

-If they didn't, what would happen is the body would be overwhelmed with the protein of antibodies because every infection generates antibodies, and you'd have too much in your blood, your blood would be full of antibodies and not very functional.
+If they didn't, what would happen is the body would be overwhelmed with the protein of antibodies because every infection generates antibodies and you'd have too much in your blood.

 So it's normal that they go down.